PrefectHQ/prefect/docs/concepts/deployments.md

 - Assign tags for filtering flow runs on work queues and in the UI
 - Create ad-hoc flow runs from the API or UI

 Deployments can package your flow code and store the manifest in the API &mdash; either Prefect Cloud or a local Prefect Orion server run with `prefect orion start`.
-The manifest includes information about the location to which a flow has been persisted so the server can schedule and execute flow runs for you.
-This manifest can include details about the execution environment, parameters, and tags that should be used to create a flow run from the deployment.
+The manifest contains the parameter schema so the UI can display a rich interface for providing parameters for a run.

 Deployments are uniquely identified by the combination of flow_name/deployment_name.